DaniArnaout/DaniArnaout.github.io/menu/collection-view/custom-cases.md

 Subclass `UICollectionViewCell` and do you UI customizations Subclass `CPImageView` and do your UI customizations.

-We'll go with the second option, since it involves modifying a Codepack component.
+We'll go with the second option, since it involves modifying a Abstract Layer component.

 Choose "File" → "New" → "File" from Xcode's menu bar